tlhutch/test-playbooks/docs/testplan-2.4.0.md

 1. [ ] Verify number of concurrent logins (1, N)
 1. [ ] Verify new API timeout header exists for authentication connections
+1. [ ] Ensure that websockets are disabled for logged-out users
 1. [ ] Verify UI honors HTTP timeout header
 1. [ ] Verify UI logs user out when token expires, even when user is idle
+1. [ ] Verify logout modal

 ### Regression
 1. [ ] Comprehensive RBAC coverage using EuroNext and NeuStar datasets